News about a kidnapped child or teen can worry parents everywhere. But it's important to remember that most kids pass through childhood safely.

 If Your Child Is Abducted

-Because the first few hours are the most critical in missing-child cases, it's important to provide officials with information about your child immediately.
+The first few hours are the most critical in missing-child cases.
+So it's important to contact your local police and give them information about your child right away.

-You may also request that your child be entered into National Crime and Information Center (NCIC).
-Other clearinghouses such as the Child Protection Education of America ( USA-CHILD) and the National Center for Missing and Exploited Children ( 843-5678) can offer information and support during your search.
+You can ask that your child's case be entered into the National Crime and Information Center (NCIC).
+Other clearinghouses such as the National Center for Missing and Exploited Children ( 843-5678) can offer information and support during your search.

 After notifying the authorities, try to stay calm.
-You'll be able to remember details about your child's disappearance more easily if you remain rational and logical./p>
+You'll be able to remember details about your child's disappearance more easily if you do.